 Please take time to view our video to get a glimpse into Kent College Canterbury.

-We are looking forward to holding our upcoming virtual open morning event.
+We are looking forward to welcoming you to our Open Morning on

 Kent College has a reputation for being a friendly and caring school, and our pastoral structure is designed to give all pupils the support they need

 from the start of their school career to the day they leave.
 Our mission is to always be pupil-centred and to focus on enabling every child to become the best he/she can be.

 Pupils at Kent College are incredibly lucky to have access to the school’s full working farm, set in 50 acres of land.
 Moat Farm is a short walk from the main Senior school campus and is open to all pupils.
 It is equally popular with students who want to be Young Farmers who are aiming to pursue a career such as veterinary science, or with those who simply love the experience of spending time with the wide array of farm animals.
 The school’s Farmers’ Club has been in action for more than 60 years, and it allows pupils to work with all the animals on the farm: a breeding herd of Sussex cattle, pigs, a small flock of sheep, as well as the farm’s hens,